 Once a trial begins, the case could take a while.
 The U.S. government isn’t the only liable party in the case.
 Other defendants include the water treatment plants, regulatory agencies, and other government agencies.
 Each of those parties will be represented in court and will try to minimize their liability if the case goes to trial.

 Like many mass tort cases, this case is likely to end with a settlement or possibly multiple settlements.
 If you agree to the settlement, you will likely receive compensation for your harm within a few years.

 As the bill is written, lawsuits may be filed the day the bill becomes law.
 That is the first day of the two-year window for lawsuits written into the law.
-This means you will have until August of 2024 to file your Claim.

 The Camp Lejeune Justice Act of 2022 has reasonably complicated eligibility requirements.
 If you have been harmed by toxic exposure from water at Camp Lejeune and believe you are eligible to file a lawsuit, you need to contact a lawyer immediately.